-- #bug this issue is a bug - #enhancement this issue is a feature request/idea for improvement of ownCloud - #design this needs help from the design team or is a design-related issue/pull request - #sharing this issue or PR is related to sharing - #technical debt this issue or PR is about technical debt - #sev1-critical #sev2-high #sev3-medium #sev4-low signify how important the bug is. - #p1-urgent #p2-high #p3-medium #p4-low signify the priority of the bug. - #Junior Job these are issues which are relatively easy to solve and ideal for people who want to learn how to code in ownCloud - Tags showing the state of the issue or PR, numbered 1-6: - #1 Backlog (please don't use, we prefer using a backlog milestone) - #2 Triaging (please don't use, we prefer using the triage label) - #3 To develop ready to start development on this - #4 Developing development in progress - #5 To Review ready for review - #6 Reviewing review in progress - #7 To Release reviewed PR that awaits unfreeze of a branch to get merged - App tags: #app:files #app:user\ldap #app:files\versions and so on.
-These tags indicate the app that is impacted by the issue or which the PR is related to - settings tags: #settings:personal #settings:apps #settings:admin and so on.
+- #bug this issue is a bug - #enhancement this issue is a feature request/idea for improvement of ownCloud - #design this needs help from the design team or is a design-related issue/pull request

+- #sharing this issue or PR is related to sharing - #technical debt this issue or PR is about technical debt - #sev1-critical #sev2-high #sev3-medium #sev4-low signify how important the bug is. - #p1-urgent #p2-high #p3-medium #p4-low signify the priority of the bug. - #Junior Job these are issues which are relatively easy to solve and ideal for people who want to learn how to code in ownCloud - Tags showing the state of the issue or PR, numbered 1-6: - #1 To develop ready to start development on this - #2 Developing development in progress - #3 To Review ready for review - #4 To Release reviewed PR that awaits unfreeze of a branch to get merged - App tags: #app:files #app:user_ldap #app:files_versions and so on.
+These tags indicate the app that is impacted by the issue or which the PR is related to - Settings tags: #settings:personal #settings:apps #settings:admin and so on.
 These tags indicate the settings area that is impacted by the issue or which the PR is related to - db tags: #db:mysql #db:sqlite #db:postgresql and so on.
-These tags indicate the database that is impacted by the issue or which the PR is related to - browser tags: #browser:ie #browser:safari and so on.
-These tags indicate the browser that is impacted by the issue or which the PR is related to - #triage this issue has to be triaged - #needs info this issue needs further information from the reporter, see triaging old tag is #clarification request, please don't use that one anymore. - #discussion this issue needs to be discussed - #security this is a security related issue - #windows server this is related to windows server

-- #research this item requires some research before it can continue - #packaging this is related to packaging - #theming refers to theming issues or improvements - #110n refers to translation issues or improvements - #release note relevant for the release notes - #privacy refers to issues that might lead to privacy concerns - #won't fix This problem won't be fixed (can be for a wide variety of reasons...)
+These tags indicate the database that is impacted by the issue or which the PR is related to - Browser tags: #browser:ie #browser:safari and so on.
+These tags indicate the browser that is impacted by the issue or which the PR is related to - Component tags: #comp:filesystem #comp:javascript and so on.
+These tags indicate the components of own-Cloud impacted by the issue or which the PR is related to - Development tool tags: #dev:unit_testing #dev:public_API and so on.
+These tags indicate development-specific tools like those for testing and public developer-facing API's impacted by the issue or which the PR is related - Feature tags: #feature:something.
+These tags indicate the features across apps and components which are impacted by the issue or which the PR is related to - #triage this issue has to be triaged - #needs info this issue needs further information from the reporter, see triaging old tag is #clarification request, please don't use that one anymore. - #discussion this issue needs to be discussed - #security this is a security related issue - · #windows server this is related to windows server - #research this item requires some research before it can continue - #packaging this is related to packaging - #theming refers to theming issues or improvements - #110n refers to translation issues or improvements - #release note relevant for the release notes - · #privacy refers to issues that might lead to privacy concerns - #won't fix This problem won't be fixed (can be for a wide variety of reasons...)